kstep/graphicsmagick/www/OpenMP.rst

 ========

 GraphicsMagick has been transformed to use `OpenMP
-<http://openmp.org/>`_ for the 1.3 release.
-OpenMP is a portable
+<http://openmp.org/>`_ for the 1.3 release series.
+OpenMP is a
-framework for accelerating CPU-bound and memory-bound operations using multiple threads.
+portable framework for accelerating CPU-bound and memory-bound operations using multiple threads.
 OpenMP originates in the super-computing world and has been available in one form or another since the late '90s.

 Since GCC 4.2 has introduced excellent OpenMP support, OpenMP has become available to the masses.
 Microsoft Visual Studio Professional 2005 and 2008 support OpenMP so Windows users can benefit as well.
 Any multi-CPU and/or multi-core system is potentially a good candidate for use with OpenMP.
 Unfortunately, some older multi-CPU hardware is more suitable for multi-processing than multi-threading.
-Recent multi-core chipsets from Intel and AMD perform very well with OpenMP.
+Modern multi-core chipsets from AMD, Intel and Sun/Oracle perform very well with OpenMP.
 The operating system makes a difference when it comes to OpenMP acceleration, with IBM's AIX, Linux, and Sun's Solaris working exceptionally well, and FreeBSD and Apple's OS-X working less well.

 Most image processing routines are comprised of loops which iterate through the image pixels, image rows, or image regions.
 These loops are